santoshku1/codeial/README.md

 # codeial

-## manual-local-auth branch
+## Branch(manual-local-auth )
-in this branch i used Manula Authenction
+in this branch i used Manual Authenction